Harphies/REST-API-TEMPLATE/README.md

-## Database Manipulations for performing complex queries
+## GraphQl-Express for Mongodb complex querries

-- MongoDb CRUD and other Operations
-- Firebase Firestore CRUD and other operations
-- SQL CRUD and other operations with MYSQL and PostGreSQL